ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/partners/qnx.rst

 -----------

+First, ensure you have a `myQNX
+<https://www.qnx.com/account/index.html>`_ account and that a
+**QNX Software Development Platform Subscription - Developer License** is deployed to it.

-Download the `QNX Software Center
+Then, download the `QNX Software Center
 <https://www.qnx.com/download/group.html?programid=29178>`_ for Linux.
 In the
 below example, the downloaded ``.run`` file has been saved as ``$HOME/qnx-software-center.run``